yeokm1/MIDI-to-CNC/README.md

 ```
 #To view the current setting
 M909
-#To set all motors to 90% of max current.
+#To set all motors to lower current levels to reduce noise
 M907 X20 Y20 Z70 E30
 #Save the current setting
 M910